Willenhall: 20th century

 The growing population of Willenhall around the turn of the 20th century led to increased overcrowding and a need for new properties to be built.
 In 1920, the town's first council houses were built in Temple Road.
 Over the next 50 years or so, thousands of new private and council houses were built, mostly expanding on developments up to three miles north of the town centre.
 Willenhall Town Hall was completed in 1935 and public baths were erected in 1939.

-The majority of Willenhall became part of Walsall Metropolitan Borough in 1966.
-However, a percentage, mainly Portobello, came under the jurisdiction of City of Wolverhampton Council, and still continues to be so.
+Whilst functionally and historically Willenhall has always been part of, or associated with Wolverhampton, the majority of the town was made administratively part of Walsall County Borough in 1966, despite Willenhall Urban District Council recommending that the town should be administered by the then-Wolverhampton County Borough.
+The Report and Proposals for the West Midlands Special Review Area clearly states that this was not carried out against the principals of the review solely in order to make that authority area smaller.
+However, a percentage, mainly Portobello, came under the jurisdiction of Wolverhampton County Borough, and is now part of the City of Wolverhampton Council.

 By the late 1970s, the local industry was in decline, and by the year 2000 most of the town's lock-makers had closed or relocated.
 The former Yale factory was demolished in 2009 and replaced by a Morrisons supermarket which opened in January 2010.

 The Morrisons supermarket which replaced the former Yale factory.

 However, the town's high street retains many of its old buildings which have been local landmarks since the turn of the 20th century or earlier.